Help for parents

 If you haven't head of them, more Chromebooks were sold in the US last year than Apple - CLICK HERE

-GCSE Computer Science does not require expensive computer equipment, even up through A-levels.
+Studying Computer Science does not require expensive computer equipment, even up through A-levels.

 In fact in order to support the Computer Science student a foundation was formed back around 2010 to create a computer that would demystify computer systems and be affordable for everyone.